hrubanj/webpage/_posts/2023-05-21-journeymans-guide-notes-on-sql-queries.markdown

 Our examples will work either with Postgres or DuckDB.
 I am planning to add more database examples in the database playground repository in the future.
 Most techniques we will cover will be useful for both OLTP and OLAP.
 In some cases, we will see that they work only on one type of database.
-This is usually because OLAP database try to be smarter--since they don't intend respond within milliseconds, they can take more time to optimize query execution.
+This is usually because OLAP database try to be smarter—since they don't intend respond within milliseconds, they can take more time to optimize query execution.
 The positive of this is that a poorly written query can perform well on OLAP.
 The negative is that finetuning the query might not always work because the query optimizer might translate it to the same plan as the suboptimal one.
 After all, SQL is a declarative language (TODO: expand).